 Robin crested ware toby jug produced in England circa 1920.
 The European robin, known simply as the robin or robin redbreast in Great Britain and Ireland, is a small insectivorous passerine bird that belongs to the chat subfamily of the Old World flycatcher family.
 It is found across Europe, east to Western Siberia and south to North Africa.
 It is sedentary in most of its range except the far north.
 It is about 5 inches in length, and the male and female are similar in coloration, with an orange breast and face lined with grey, brown upper-parts and a whitish belly.
 Crested ware are small, porcelain objects in a variety of shapes and forms that bear a heraldic crest to represent the area in which they were sold as souvenirs.
-This crested ware pelican toby jug bears a Brighton crest on her breast.
+This crested ware robin toby jug bears a Rye crest on her breast.